dominik-lenda/azure-certify-me-notes/pool.md

 IaaS

 - Azure App Service - PaaS
-but... if it's not a mobile or web app then cannot use AAS
+but... if it's not a mobile or web app then cannot use Azure App Service

-- Azure Container Instance
+- Azure Container Instances
 self-contain software env e.g., complete app + all dependencies
 containers are like VMs but they don't include OS use Azure Container Instance to run container using a single command